mattearly/DarkAndDarkerLobbyHelper/readme.md

   - cntrl +
     - numpad0 - Insta-Queue - a dangerous but speedy button
-    - numpad1 - Go to Leathersmithing Service
+    - 7 - Go to Leathersmithing Service
+    - 8 - Go to Armourer Service
-    - numpad2 - Go to Tailoring Service
+    - 9 - Go to Tailoring Service
+    - 0 - Go to Weaponsmith Service
     - numpad3 - Go to Squire and fill
     - numpad4 - Go to Stash
     - numpad5 - Gather all from expressman